gmreburn/quote-it/readme.md

 # Quote It

-Select text on a webpage and right click then select save quote.
-Quote should apear in the sidebar (CTRL+Q) to open sidebar.
-Quotes can be deleted, highlighted and copied to clipboard.
+Right-click highlighted text on any webpage to quote it.
+Quotes appear in the sidebar (CTRL+Q to open the sidebar).
+Quotes can be deleted, highlighted on the page, and copied to the clipboard.

 ## Prerequisites